francofaa/digital-garden-jekyll-template/_wikis/1_argot/_drafts/Argot Cheat Sheet.md

 When the cards are expended, a **day** has passed and **the heroes take a long rest.** Reshuffle and start a new day.

 ## Movement
 Player 1 does all their movement, followed by Player 2.
-Then the neutral factions go (controlled by the DM).
-A neutral black block facing you means that it is controlled by Argot.

 ### What gets to move?
 Put an action token on the group of units (on a single hex) that you want to activate.
 You have 10 of these.
 The units can split up and everything, but they have to be activated.
 Mainly to keep track of what's moved.